-- 4. Point of Contact - GrantSolutions you can identify one (primary) or two contacts (secondary) who have or will have access to GrantSolutions if the grant was awarded. - TRACS (identify a single point of contact for grant activities) list full name, title (optional), phone number, email address, and organization name: Identify the single primary point of contact for the grant activities in this performance report (this may be the same person listed as the grant recipient in the Grant Proposal or maybe another staff member).
+4. Point of Contact

+- GrantSolutions you can identify one (primary) or two contacts (secondary) who have or will have access to GrantSolutions if the grant is awarded. - 1.
+Primary Principle Investigator of the recipient Organization: - 2.
+Primary Authorizing Official of the recipient Organization: - TRACS (identify a single point of contact for grant activities) list full name, title (optional), phone number, email address, and organization name: Identify the single primary point of contact for the grant activities in this performance report (this may be the same person listed as the grant recipient in the Grant Proposal or maybe another staff member).
 Enter the search parameters by First and Last Name or Email Address or click Add Contact if needed.